-Because legacy system modernization projects tend to be the exception rather than the norm, most people have a limited amount of experience with them.
+Because legacy system modernization projects tend to be the exception rather than the norm, most people have limited experience with them.
 It’s not hard to imagine the result—many of the modernization-specific pitfalls are easy to overlook.
 Not only is the scale of the effort much larger than the typical maintenance endeavor, but the burden of managing the transition across people, processes, data, and system behavior has the potential to put unexpected strain on the project.
-Let’s look at the most common pitfalls we encounter, and explore how to proactively mitigate their impact.
+Let’s look at the common legacy system modernization pitfalls we encounter, and explore how to proactively mitigate their impact.

 End users fearing change is natural.
 The tools they use to do their jobs are going away and being replaced with something completely unknown.
 Some will worry about how their workloads will be impacted if the new system doesn’t work the way they expect.
-Others may become nervous about not being able to adapt to the new system and being reprimanded or fired for lower productivity.
+Others may become nervous about not adapting to the new system and being reprimanded or fired for lower productivity.

 Unaddressed fear can severely undermine your project.
 While most users are hypothetically captive because they have no open-market alternatives to the software systems you’re providing, their raising of natural concerns or even unfounded complaining risks reducing the willingness of management and executives to support big changes.
-Many businesses rely on people with specific areas of expertise: If your Chief of Mechanical Operations threatens to quit rather than use something substantially different, how easy are they going to be to replace, and will that affect how much oversight support the project will receive?
+Many businesses rely on people with specific areas of expertise.
+If your Chief of Mechanical Operations threatens to quit rather than use something substantially different, how easy will they be to replace?
+Will that affect how much oversight support the legacy system modernization project will receive?

 The consequence for underscoping data migration is usually a delayed system launch.
 Most businesses can’t shift to a new system without the previous data.
 While some of the features of the new system can be deprioritized to “nice-to-haves” to make up for schedule slip, that luxury doesn’t exist for the data migration.